 PNG (Portable Network Graphics) is a format known for its lossless compression and is widely used across various devices and platforms.
 Converting PNG images to JPG can significantly reduce file size, making them easier to store and share without compromising too much on quality.

-In this article, I’ll guide you through the process of using Java to convert PNG files to JPG format with JDeli, ensuring your images are accessible.
+In this article, I’ll guide you through the process of using Java to change PNG files to JPG format with JDeli, ensuring your images are accessible.
+JDeli is the best enterprise-level Java image library for image manipulation.

 Mass convert PNG to JPG using Java